 IUS stands for Intra-Uterine System.

-An IUS is a contraceptive device, similar to a coil, with slow release hormone (progestogen) on it instead of the copper, used on an IUD.
+An IUS is a contraceptive device, similar to a copper coil, but with slow release hormone (progestogen) on it instead of the copper, and it is used on an IUD.

 This relates to the IUS, available worldwide as Mirena® / Levonova ® (Scandinavia) ; and the mini-IUS as Jaydess® / Skyla® (USA).